 Introduced in 2020, this fellowship will support two outstanding scholars in the fields of Earth, energy, and environmental sciences.
 We deeply appreciate the value of a diverse, equitable, and inclusive community, and we define diversity broadly to include diversity of genders, races and ethnicities, cultures, physical and learning differences, sexual orientations and identities, veteran status, and work and life experiences.

-Further reading on Indigeneity and science
+Reading on Indigeneity and science